PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: Abstract

 \section{Abstract}

-Emotion education is a crucial lesson for children aged 3 to 6.
-However, existing technologies primarily focus on promoting emotion education from the child's perspective, often neglecting the central role of parents in guiding early childhood emotion development at home.
-In this work, we conducted co-design sessions with five experienced kindergarten teachers and five parents to identify parental challenges and the roles that AI can play in family emotion education.
-Guided by these insights, we developed PACEE, an assistant for supporting \underline{p}arent-\underline{A}I \underline{c}ollaborative \underline{e}motion \underline{e}ducation.
-PACEE enables parents to engage in conversations about common emotional scenarios, with multiple forms of AI support to address parents' challenges.
-It combines insights from parents and AI to model children's emotional states and delivers personalized, parent-mediated guidance.
-In a user study involving 16 families, we found that PACEE significantly enhances parent-child engagement, encourages more in-depth emotional communication, and improves the parental experience.
-Our findings advance emotion coaching guidelines for family education in the era of generative AI, offering valuable insights for designing AI-supported, parent-centered family education systems.
+Emotion education is critical for children aged 3 to 6.
+However, existing technologies largely focus on children’s direct interaction with AI, overlooking the central role of parents in guiding early emotional development at home.
+To address this gap, we conducted co-design sessions with five kindergarten teachers and five parents to identify key parental challenges and opportunities for AI support in family emotion education.
+Based on these insights, we developed PACEE, an LLM-based assistant designed to support parents in guiding children’s emotional development through conversations, rather than directly interacting with children.
+PACEE provides parent-centered AI scaffolding that supports parents in real-time conversation through personalized guidance, post-hoc reflection through trackable feedback, and understanding children’s emotional states through modeling.
+We evaluated PACEE with 16 families.
+Results show that PACEE enhances parent-child engagement, fosters deeper emotional communication, and improves parents’ expertise and overall experience in guiding their children.
+Our findings extend emotion coaching practices to the context of generative AI and offer design insights for building AI systems that support parent-centered family education.

 \ccsdesc[500]{Human-centered computing~Collaborative interaction}